Marriages in Virginia

 Marriage in Virginia

 In order to get legally married in Virginia, couples will need to have a valid marriage license present at the time of the ceremony.
 After this license has been obtained from a local Clerk of the Circuit Court, ceremonies must be performed within 60 days.
-Virginia law also advises couples to disclose any relevant information to each other prior to the ceremony that could be grounds for voiding the marriage later, including felony conviction, impotency, or If the wife is pregnant by another person other than the husband at the time of marriage
+Virginia law also advises couples to disclose any relevant information to each other prior to the ceremony that could be grounds for voiding the marriage later, including felony conviction, impotency, or If the wife is pregnant by another person other than the husband at the time of a Virginia marriage.

 There are over 1,100 federal benefits, protections, and rights that are granted based off of marital status, some of which are outlined below: